xzel23/cabe/Writerside/topics/cabe.md

 ### Generics

-Cabe will detect violations for generic parameters when it can be determined at compile time that a type is non
+Cabe will detect violations for generic parameters when it can be determined at compile time that a type is
-nullable:
+non-nullable:

 <code-block lang="Java">
     @NullMarked